-Whether it’s the best pie at the state fair or the best pie on the block, it all starts with making your own pie crust from scratch.
-This recipe is for a flaky, melt-in-your-mouth pastry that’s much easier than you might think.
-I’ll walk you through how to make a pie crust that turns cake lovers into pie lovers with just one bite.
+Whether it’s the best pie at the state fair or the best pie at the potluck, it all starts with learningHow to Make a Pie Crust from scratch.
+This recipe is for a flaky pastry dough is easier than you might think.
+Ready to master homemade pie crust?

 Sprinkle 1 tablespoon of the cold water over part of the mixture.
 Pulse again.
 Repeat until all the mixture is moistened and just holds together when pressed with fingertips.
 Divide and form into two balls.

 Flatten one ball onto a lightly floured surface by pressing with palm of hand three times across in both directions.
 Roll from center to edge until 1/8-inch thick.

 Fit pastry into pie plate; trim 1/2 to 1-inch beyond edge; fold under and flute edge by pressing dough with forefinger against wedge made of finger and thumb of other hand.

 Lay strips on filled pie at 1-inch intervals.
 Fold back alternate strips as you weave cross strips.
 Trim lattice even with outer rim of pie plate; fold lower crust over strips, Seal; flute edges.